smorchi076/Asteria/README.txt

 Package:GUI
-GameFrame - Represents the overall layout of the game screens HomePanel- Holds graphics for the intro screen PanelListener - Recognizes actions between screens BankPanel - Panel representing a BankAccount and button to enter shop BuyablePanel - A single item in the shop with an image and option to purchase InstructionPanel - Contains the instructions for the game GameModePanel - Contains the game modes for the game
+GameFrame - Represents the overall layout of the game screens HomePanel- Holds graphics for the intro screen BuyablePanel - A single item in the shop with an image and option to purchase InstructionPanel - Contains the instructions for the game GameModePanel - Contains the game modes for the game